How to Use Multispectral Imaging for Drone-Based Habitat Assessment

 Using these techniques will make your multispectral imagery better and more reliable.
 This helps you accurately assess habitats and monitor the environment with drones.

-See also How does capturing aerial shots in different times of day impact the lighting and composition in drone photography?
+See also How does capturing aerial shots in black and white differ from capturing them in color in drone photography?

 Processing and Analyzing Multispectral Data